 Document Sharing Pros and Cons

 There are newer and safer ways to exchange documents.
 We’ll describe those in our last installment.
 But before we go there, we’ll look at the most popular modes of document sharing – email, thumb drives, and consumer document-sharing services – and their pros and cons.
-Watch for inbox for our next installment in this series, “Secure Document Sharing Part 2”.
+Watch for our next installment in this series, “Secure Document Sharing Part 2”.

 About Michael Sauber

 Michael Sauber leads the marketing program for Korbitec, producer of Automated Civil Litigation Software (ACL).
 He has worked with document production technologies and professional services for over 30 years and is a frequent blogger on these topics.

 1 Fox-Mills, Alexis.
 The importance of secure file sharing for law firms. workshare.com.
 February 1, 2017.